Policies

 Regulation 20-01: Registration requirements for fully regulated units

-• When a registration statement must be filed
+• When registration statements must be filed and required information

-• Annual notice to landlords concerning the Annual General Adjustment and Maximum Allowable Rent
+• Annual notices to landlords and tenants concerning the Annual General Adjustment, registration information reported by the landlord, and Apparent Lawful Rent Ceiling

-• Procedures concerning petitions challenging the Base Rent, Household Services Included with Rent, and Maximum Allowable Rent
+• Procedures concerning petitions challenging the Base Rent, Household Services Included with Rent, and Apparent Lawful Rent Ceiling

 Regulation 20-02: Downward Rent Adjustments